You can make a difference

 If you are interested, the first step is to attend an information session.
 These require no registration, just show up!
 There you can fill out a volunteer application, which is followed by a personal interview with Hospice staff at a later date.

-Clinical volunteer roles have additional requirements including submitting a police check (at no cost), completing a 36-hour training course in-full, complying with the influenza protection policy (flu shot or mask during flu season), and other opportunities for learning, enrichment, and support.
+(at no cost), completing a 36-hour training course in-full, complying with the influenza protection policy (flu shot or mask during flu season), and other opportunities for learning, enrichment, and support.

 Victoria Hospice relies upon many dedicated volunteers sharing their time and diverse skills in the following areas: